 Laboratory Instruction − a teaching method used during the theory section of the training program, requiring the student to demonstrate skill competencies in a supervised laboratory environment.

-Nurse − a registered nurse or a licensed practical nurse as defined in the Nurse Practice Act.
-(Section 1-118 of the Act)
+Nurse − for purposes of this Part, a registered professional nurse (RN), a licensed practical nurse (LPN), or an advanced practice registered nurse (APRN), as these titles are defined in the Nurse Practice Act.

-Nursing Assistant Training and Competency Evaluation Program or NATCEP a training and competency program consisting of an approved BNATP, demonstration of required performance skills and the written competency evaluation.
+Nursing Assistant Training and Competency Evaluation Program or NATCEP – a training and competency program consisting of an approved ANATP or BNATP, demonstration of required performance skills, and the written competency evaluation.

 Personal Care − assistance with meals, dressing, movement, bathing or other personal needs or maintenance, or general supervision and oversight of the physical and mental well-being of an individual, who is incapable of maintaining a private, independent residence or who is incapable of managing his or her person whether or not a guardian has been appointed for such individual.
 (Section 1-120 of the Act)